 (a) Purpose.
-This subsection describes the requirements and procedures for determining whether a cleanup action provides for a reasonable restoration time frame, as required under subsection (2)(b)(ii) of this section.
-A determination that a cleanup action meets this one requirement does not mean that the other minimum requirements specified in subsection (2) of this section have been met.
-To select a cleanup action for a site, a cleanup action must meet each of the minimum requirements specified in subsection (2) of this section.
+The restoration time frame is the period of time needed for a cleanup action to achieve cleanup levels at the point of compliance (see WAC 173-340-200).
+This subsection specifies the requirements and procedures for determining whether a cleanup action alternative provides for a reasonable restoration time frame, as required under subsection (3)(a)(vii) of this section.

-(b) Factors.
-To determine whether a cleanup action provides for a reasonable restoration time frame, the factors to be considered include the following:
+(b) Evaluation.
+To determine whether a cleanup action alternative provides for a reasonable restoration time frame, the following factors must be considered:

 (i) Potential risks posed by the site to human health and the environment;

-ii) Practicability of achieving a shorter restoration time frame;
+(ii) Practicability of achieving a shorter restoration time frame.
+A restoration time frame is not reasonable if an active remedial measure with a shorter restoration time frame is practicable;

+(iii) Long-term effectiveness of the alternative.
+A longer restoration time frame may be reasonable if the alternative has a greater degree of long-term effectiveness than one that primarily relies on on-site or off-site disposal, isolation, or containment;

-(iii) Current use of the site, surrounding areas, and associated resources that are, or may be, affected by releases from the site;
+((iv) Current use of the site, surrounding areas, and associated resources that are, or may be, affected by releases from the site;

-(iv) Potential future use of the site, surrounding areas, and associated resources that are, or may be, affected by releases from the site;
+((v) Potential future use of the site, surrounding areas, and associated resources that are, or may be, affected by releases from the site;

-(v) Availability of alternative water supplies;
+((vi) Availability of alternative water supplies;

-(vi) Likely effectiveness and reliability of institutional controls;
+((vii) Likely effectiveness and reliability of institutional controls;